davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 That depends on a lot of things, for example:

 * how much you currently earn (pre-tax)
-* how much you can afford to contribute each year
+* how much you can afford to contribute to retirement saving each year
 * how much your employer contributes each year
 * how much you expect to earn at the time of retirement
 * whether you plan to work in retirement